 Resources & Reading list

-Walker D-M (2014).
+Walker D-M (Ed) (2014).
 An Introduction to Health Services Research.
 A practical guide..
-Sage.
+London: Sage.

-You will complete an independent research project, and this will be assessed through the submission of a written paper of up to 5000 words laid out in the same format of a peer reviewed journal of your choice.
-This will be submitted with an accompanying project file which shows evidence of the processes you have followed to achieve your project.
-This evidence will assist your supervisor and the second marker in understanding the process you have undertaken.
-The project file is not marked and there is no set word count, but please consider including essential information only related to the development of your project.
+You will complete an independent research project, and this will be assessed through the submission of a written paper of up to 5000 words, laid out in the same format of a peer reviewed journal of your choice, supported by a project file.
+The project file will evidence the detail of the processes you have followed to complete your project.

 This is how we’ll give you feedback as you are learning.
-It is not a formal test or exam.Project proposal
+It is not a formal test or exam.Project plan

 This is how we’ll formally assess what you have learned in this module.